EddOliver/Humanoid/README.md

 Code: https://github.com/EddOliver/Humanoid/blob/main/WebApp/src/pages/login.js

-- Social Recovery, en ste caso las interaccones con el contrato y la recuperacion de la cuenta se hacen atravez de WalletConnect, para asi reunir las firmas y poder realizar en Upgrade de la Bundler Account.
+- Social Recovery, in this case, the interactions with the contract and the recovery of the account are made through WalletConnect, in order to gather the signatures and be able to upgrade the Bundler Account.

 <img src="https://i.ibb.co/5WVKhKK/Screenshot-2022-10-09-070229.png">